Semolina Pudding

-A traditional school lunch in the UK is often followed by semolina pudding, a traditional school pudding, pudding being the British word for dessert.
+A traditional school lunch in the United Kingdom (or U.K.) is often followed by semolina pudding, a traditional school pudding.
+(Pudding is the British word for dessert.)

-Also called semolina porridge, this warming and nourishing dish contains lots of milk, giving it a smooth, creamy texture that's of favorite of kids - just like British Rice Pudding.
+Also called semolina porridge, this warming and nourishing dish contains lots of milk, giving it a smooth, creamy texture that’s a favorite of kids — just like British Rice Pudding!

 What is Semolina?